 Have a Nice Bidet!

 I’m in my bathroom, standing in a nasty puddle of water, with a plunger in one hand and a bent coat hanger in the other.
-Just twelve hours earlier, I was eating breakfast on a cruise ship while a man in a white jacket asked me if I wanted more smoked salmon with my omelette.
-Now, I’m trying to unclog a toilet - talk about a fall to earth.
+It’s hard to believe that just twelve hours earlier, I was eating breakfast on a cruise ship, while a man in a white jacket asked me if I wanted more smoked salmon with my omelette.
+Now, I’m at home trying to unclog a toilet - talk about a fall to earth.

 After about an hour, all I had managed to do was slop disgusting water everywhere.
-So it was time to move out of the plunger/coat hangar method of plumbing and into the 21st century.
+So it was time to move out of the coat hanger era of plumbing and into the 21st century.

-The minute he pulled it out, my wife gave me one of her many “this is your fault” looks.
+The second he pulled it out, my wife gave me one of her patented “this is your fault” looks.

 “Yeah, I know you do.
 You actually use one of them on a regular basis.”

-Ignoring that totally unnecessary sarcastic remark, we both wondered how it got there.
-Our house has three dogs and no kids.
-It became a version of the board game Clue.
+Ignoring that totally unnecessary sarcastic zinger, I stood there and tried to figure out how it happened.
+We have three dogs and no kids, so it quickly turned into a game of Clue.
 Mr. Plumber… with a sock… in the bathroom.

-Eventually, we had a couple of theories - but they were nothing but speculation.
-I was just happy that after all my wrangling, it was fixed.
-I headed to the golf course.
-Time for some peace and quiet, which looking back, should have worried me.
+We came up with a couple of theories - but none of them were provable.
+I didn’t care.
+I was just happy it was fixed.
+I headed to the golf course, looking for some peace and quiet, which in hindsight, should have worried me.

-When I returned, I heard an unusual sound coming from our bathroom - a shriek followed by laughter.
-I don’t think anyone has ever made a sound like that on a toilet and had it go well.
-I was intrigued - what could possibly cause a reaction like that?
-Once I got nearer to the source of the sound, my wife emerged.
+When I got home, there was an unusual sound coming from our bathroom - a shriek followed by laughter.
+Nobody has ever made a noise like that on a toilet and had it go well.
+I got closer and my wife emerged, smiling.

 “Don’t be ridiculous.
-After the plumber unclogged the pipe, I had him install a bidet, and I just used it for the first time.”
+After the plumber unclogged the pipe, I had him install a bidet.
+I just used it for the first time.”

 I shook my head.
-“Why did you do that?”
+“Why would you do that?”

-“Because you always gripe about how much toilet paper I use, and this will take care of that.”
+“Because you are always complaining about how much toilet paper I use, and this will fix that.
+Besides, everybody in France, uses these.”

-She was half right.
-For years, I had complained about her increasing toilet paper usage.
-At one point, Charmin was sending her birthday cards.
-Once, I got so frustrated that I made the mistake of saying she was using more paper because a certain part of her anatomy was expanding.
+It’s true that for years I have been griping about her toilet paper consumption.
+At one point, I think Charmin was sending her birthday cards.
+Once, I got so frustrated, I made the mistake of suggesting she was using more paper because a certain part of her anatomy was… expanding.

 That did not go well.

-Regardless, the fact remains that she goes through more rolls of TP than kids on Halloween night.
+Still, the fact remains that she uses more rolls of toilet paper than kids on Halloween night.

-I believe in going paperless, but not in the bathroom.
-I’m old school about that kind of thing.
-I don’t like the idea of pressure washing my posterior.
-Besides, yesterday I fought with that toilet for over an hour.
-I’m not about to sit down and give it a rematch - especially now that it was armed.
+I’m old school about this kind of thing.
+I believe in going paperless, just not in the bathroom.
+I do not like the idea of pressure washing my posterior.
+Besides, I already fought with that toilet for over an hour.
+I’m not about to sit down and give it a rematch - especially now that it was armed and possibly holding a grudge.

 Comments